kth-id1354/js-rest-api-lec/README.md

 # js-lang-lec
-Example programs from the lecture on the JavaScript language
+Example programs from the lecture on a JavaScript REST API.